zopefoundation/zope.location/README.rst

         :target: http://zopelocation.readthedocs.org/en/latest/
         :alt: Documentation Status

-In Zope 3, "locations" are special objects that have a structural location, indicated with ``__name__`` and ``__parent__`` attributes.
+In Zope 3, "locations" are special objects, that have a structural location, indicated with ``__name__`` and ``__parent__`` attributes.

 See `zope.container <https://zopecontainer.readthedocs.io/en/latest>`_
-for a useful extension of this concept to "containers."
+for a useful extension of this concept to "containers".

-Documentation is hosted at https://zopelocation.readthedocs.io/en/latest/
+Documentation is hosted at https://zopelocation.readthedocs.io/